chaos-lord/pokecat/pokesetspec.md

   - `setname+standard` if the pokeset's setname is standard. `standard` can be any setname respectively.
     The name will be normalized, which usually means lowercase with spaces removed by `-` and other special characters removed.
   - `matchmaker-enabled` if the rarity is above 0.
   - `ability+levitate` if the pokeset's ability has the levitate ability as an option. `levitate` can be any ability respectively.
+If multiple abilities are avalible, the resulting mon(s) may not have the ability on the tag you filtered by.